 A recursive approach to insert a new node in a BST is already discussed in the post: Binary Search Tree | SET 1.
 In this post, an iterative approach to insert a node in BST is discussed.

 Insertion of a Key

 A new key is always inserted at the leaf node.
 Start searching a key from root till we hit a leaf node.
 Once a leaf node is found, the new node is added as a child of the leaf node.

-Approach: The idea is to note that new keys are always inserted at the leaf node.
+- It is to be noted that new keys are always inserted at the leaf node.